nextpyp/prismpyp/docs/eval2d.md

     --min-dist-umap 0 \
     --use-fft
    ```
+> 📊 This produces a 2D projection of the learned Fourier-domain embeddings, highlighting frequency-based variation across micrographs.

+---

+## 🧮 3.
+Project Precomputed Embeddings

-   3. If you have already produced embeddings, you can skip the inference step and simply project the embedding vectors onto 2D by providing a path to the embeddings file, like so:
+If you have already generated embeddings, you can skip the inference step and directly project them to 2D:
    ```bash
    prismpyp eval2d \
     --output-path output_dir/real \